webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **FEATURES**

-* NEW!
-Improved support for Third-party price customization
+* 10 new languages support - French, Italian, Spanish, Portuguese, German, Norwegian, Dutch, Polish, Russian, Chinese
+* **Multilingual plugins** support like WPML, PolyLang
+* Translation ready: you can translate the plugin using Loco Translate, TranslatePress
-* NEW!
-Better support for custom themes like Avada, Astra, Bricks, Divi and plugins like YITH WooCommerce Dynamic Pricing & Discounts
+* Support for custom themes like Avada, Astra, Bricks, Divi and plugins like YITH WooCommerce Dynamic Pricing & Discounts
+* Support for Third-party price customization
 * One of the best mobile view for product table for WooCommerce
 * Multiple product types like simple, variable support
 * Custom columns for each table